hippkap/BHDS.2010.Shiny.App/README.md

 **Project Purpose**:

-The purpose of this assignment is to design, implement, and deploy an interactive Shiny web application that enables real-time exploration of a sleep-deprivation dataset.
-The app integrates dynamic filtering, data visualization, statistical summarization, and regression modeling into a unified analytic interface.
-Its overarching aim is to demonstrate proficiency in reactive programming principles, data-driven UI/UX design, and biostatistical reasoning through an applied digital tool.
+This repository contains the final Shiny application and documentation for the BHDS 2010 (“Introduction to R for Biostatistics and Data Science”) course project.
+The goal of this application is to create a fully interactive analytic environment for exploring a 2024 sleep-deprivation dataset, integrating reactive filtering, exploratory visualization, distributional summaries, regression modeling, and diagnostic assessment.
+The app demonstrates applied mastery of reactive programming principles, tidyverse data wrangling, modern UI/UX design, and communication of statistical reasoning through an intuitive web interface.

 Questions?
 For replication inquiries, methodological clarifications, or troubleshooting assistance, collaborators may open an Issue in this repository